 “Hayley Wickenheiser is an incredible human being.
 This is what a billion hours of hard work looks like.”

-A titan of sport and a leader both on and off the ice, Hayley Wickenheiser has five Olympic medals—a silver from the Winter Olympics in Nagano, Japan, and four gold medals won in consecutive Olympic Games, including one at home in Vancouver and one in the Sochi Winter Olympics.
-Wickenheiser was inducted into the International Hockey Hall of Fame, dubbed one of Sports Illustrated “Top 25 Toughest Athletes in the World,” and was appointed to the Order of Canada “for her achievements as an athlete and for her contributions to the growth of women’s hockey.”
-She retired as the country’s all-time leading scorer after 23 years on the Canadian women’s team and almost a dozen Olympic and World Championship medals.
-Wickenheiser now works to provide mentoring opportunities for young athletes, including founding the Wickenheiser International Women’s Hockey Festival.
+A titan of sport and a leader both on and off the ice, Hayley Wickenheiser has won five Olympic medals—a silver from the Winter Olympics in Nagano, Japan, and four gold medals won in consecutive Olympic Games, including one at home in Vancouver and one in the Sochi Winter Olympics.
+She led her squad to six gold and three silver medals at the Women’s World Hockey Championships.
+She was inducted into the International Hockey Hall of Fame, dubbed one of Sports Illustrated‘s “Top 25 Toughest Athletes in the World,” and was appointed to the Order of Canada “for her achievements as an athlete and for her contributions to the growth of women’s hockey.”

-Wickenheiser’s passion for sport is paralleled by her drive to give back to the community in several ways, particularly to organizations with a commitment to children such as KidSport, Right To Play, Dreams Take Flight, Clean Air Champions, and Spread The Net.
+Hayley’s passion for sport is paralleled by her drive to give back to the community in several ways, particularly to organizations with a commitment to children: such as KidSport, Right To Play, Dreams Take Flight, Clean Air Champions, and Spread The Net.

 You rocked it.
 People in attendance were completely impressed by your stories and also commented about being inspired and motivated from hearing you speak.
 I even caught glimpses of a few tears in the room at certain points of your talk.
 We also received high praise for your approachability.
 Once again, thank you!KPMG